probablykasper/readme-template-action/README.md

 ## Variables

-These are the variables you can put into your template file:
+### Normal variables you can put into your template file

 | Variable                  | Example |
 | ------------------------- | ------- |